Their dog. Your injuries. Florida law puts the responsibility exactly where it belongs.

 If you were bitten in a common area of an apartment or rental property, the property owner or management company may share liability alongside the dog’s owner.
 Landlords and property managers who knew a tenant kept a dangerous animal and failed to act can be held responsible.
 We evaluate both the dog owner’s strict liability and the property owner’s potential negligence in every rental property bite case.

-You may still recover damages as long as you are not found more than 50% at fault.
+You may still recover damages as long as you are not found more than 50 percent at fault.
 Under Florida’s modified comparative fault rule, your recovery is reduced by your percentage of fault.
-But if you are found 51% or more at fault, you recover nothing.
-Insurance companies aggressively try to push victim fault above 51%, which is exactly why experienced representation and early evidence preservation matter.
+But if you are found 51 percent or more at fault, you recover nothing.
+Insurance companies aggressively try to push victim fault above 51 percent, which is exactly why experienced representation and early evidence preservation matter.

 A prominently posted Bad Dog sign can limit strict liability claims by adult victims, but it does not apply at all when the victim is under 6 years old.
 And even when the sign defense applies, the owner can still be held liable for independent negligence: allowing the dog to run loose, failing to properly confine it, or ignoring a prior court order.